j3nsykes/Tiny-Trainer/README.md

 - Generates complete Arduino sketch with your trained model embedded
 - Includes all necessary code for on-device inference
 - Upload to Arduino for standalone operation (no computer needed)
+- Generated code includes UART BLE connectivity that is compatible with the Serial-Bridge app for streaming classification results and predictions to other applications (P5JS, Touch Designer etc) and creating larger creative workflows.

 ## Usage Tips